 Arell involved a dispute between owners of two neighboring residential properties.
-When the defendants bought their property, their deed granted a “temporary easement” to access a well on a neighboring parcel “until such time” as the defendants “have another water source available.”
+When the defendants bought their property, their deed granted a “temporary easement” to access a well on a neighboring parcel.
+The deed granted access “until such time” as the defendants “have another water source available”.
 After 18 years of defendants’ using the well and making no attempt to create their own water source, the owners of the servient estate (the neighboring property with the well onsite) sued the defendants in the superior court.
-Their lawsuit was successful in the superior court – with the judge holding that the easement’s “temporary” language was ambiguous and that the rule of reason required the defendants to install a well on their own property if it was feasible.
+Their lawsuit was successful in the superior court.
+The judge held that the easement’s “temporary” language was ambiguous and that the rule of reason required the defendants to install a well on their own property if it was feasible.

-The New Hampshire Supreme Court reversed the superior court’s decision and held that the defendants’ easement was unambiguous and imposed no duty on the defendants to obtain another water source.
+The New Hampshire Supreme Court reversed the superior court’s decision.
+It held that the defendants’ easement was unambiguous and imposed no duty on the defendants to obtain another water source.

-In interpreting a deed, courts in New Hampshire give it the meaning intended by the parties at the time they wrote it, taking into account the surrounding circumstances at that time.
-If the language of the deed is clear and unambiguous, courts interpret the intended meaning from the deed itself, considering it as a whole, without resorting to extrinsic evidence.
+In interpreting a deed, courts in New Hampshire give it the meaning intended by the parties at the time they wrote it.
+The courts take into account the surrounding circumstances at that time.
+If the language of the deed is clear and unambiguous, courts interpret the intended meaning from the deed itself.
+They consider it as a whole, without resorting to extrinsic evidence.
 If, on the other hand, the language of the deed is ambiguous, extrinsic evidence of the parties’ intentions and the circumstances surrounding the conveyance may be used to clarify its terms.